C0D3D3V/atom-dl/README.md

   -ell EXTRACT_LINK_LIST, --extract-link-list EXTRACT_LINK_LIST
                         Extract all links in linklist from JDownloader and update history file of already "downloaded" links -cfd CHECK_FOR_DUPLICATES, --check-for-duplicates CHECK_FOR_DUPLICATES
-                        Check downloads for duplicates per book link for all books in a given metadata json -adf ADD_DESCRIPTION_FILES, --add-description-files ADD_DESCRIPTION_FILES
+                        Check downloads for duplicates per book link for all comics in a given metadata json -adf ADD_DESCRIPTION_FILES, --add-description-files ADD_DESCRIPTION_FILES
-                        Add all description files to all book folders for all books in a given metadata json -ghl GENERATE_HASHES_LIST, --generate-hashes-list GENERATE_HASHES_LIST
+                        Add all description files to all book folders for all comics in a given metadata json -ghl GENERATE_HASHES_LIST, --generate-hashes-list GENERATE_HASHES_LIST
-                        Generate a list of all hashes for all uncompressed books in a given metadata json -p PATH, --path PATH  Sets the location of the downloaded files.
+                        Generate a list of all hashes for all uncompressed comics in a given metadata json -p PATH, --path PATH  Sets the location of the downloaded files.
 PATH must be an existing directory in which you have read and write access. (default: current working directory)
   -mplw, --max-path-length-workaround
                         If this flag is set, all path are made absolute in order to workaround the max_path limitation on Windows.To use relative paths on Windows you should disable the max_path limitationhttps://docs.microsoft.com/en-